symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 1. Choose a name you like.
 One common option is to use your company's or own name.
 In this example, we will register a namespace called ``foo``.

-2. Check if this nampespace name is available.
+2. Check if this namespace name is available.

 .. example-code::